loopstick/Mechatronics-CCA-Spring-2018/caseStudy/buildingAContraption/README.md

 2. don't overthink - start building quickly

+3. Test each component (motor, switch, sensor) separately and then combine code for the whole project

-3. don't ever put electronics underneath or in a covered area - you will need easy access
+3. don't put electronics underneath or in a covered area - you will need easy access

-4. Arduino takes awhile to respond.
+4. Arduino takes time to respond to a sensor.
-	- Either make motion really slow or make sure sensor is activated for a long time
+	- Either make motion slow
+		or make sure sensor is activated for a long time
 	- Make sure sensor isn't too close to the end so if it keeps moving a bit nothing breaks

+5. Take a picture or video of your project as soon as it works in case it breaks